Andersons ad

 Have you ever been loading shopping into the car and accidently fallen into the boot and the boot lid closed behind you?
 Probably not.
 However, if circumstances conspire to trap you in a car, many vehicles have a manually-operated latch for opening the boot.

-You’ll usually find it on the inside the boot lid, often in a small recess.
+You’ll usually find it on the inside of the boot lid, often in a small recess.
 In the US, all cars manufactured with a boot (trunk) after September 2001 are required to have a release latch inside the boot space.

 Inside boot latch